All guides

 Preparation

-Before you start: a few important checks
+Before you start: a few checks

-• Normal diet: do not change your pet's food before collection; abnormal stools caused by a dietary change could skew results
+• Normal diet: do not change your pet's food before collection; abnormal stools caused by a dietary change could skew results.

-• Materials at hand: set out gloves, container, and spoon before going outside or approaching the litter box
+• Materials at hand: set out gloves, container, and spoon before going outside or approaching the litter box.

-Collection method
+Collection

 Technique by species